Armenia needs to show political will and constructive approach - Azerbaijan's Deputy FM (UPDATE)

 Mammad-Guliyev said that Azerbaijan is one of the first countries that supported the convening of the CICA.

-In his speech, he said that after the liberation of the Azerbaijani lands from the Armenian occupation, work is underway to restore these territories.
+In his speech, he said that after the liberation of the Azerbaijani lands from the Armenian occupation [in the 2020 second Karabakh war], work is underway to restore these territories.

 “These territories have been declared a zone of ‘green energy’ and are being restored taking into account the concept of ‘smart city’ and ‘smart village’,” Mammad-Guliyev said.